-In the pages that follow you will find information on current and future technology initiatives, such as our agency migration to Microsoft Windows Vista, messaging, and file and print services.
-You'll also find capsule summaries of ongoing IT projects, including our microcomputer lease program, hydraulic project management system (HPMS), contracts and project system (CAPS), and more.
+In the pages that follow you will find information on current and future IT initiatives, such as our agency migration to Microsoft Windows Vista, messaging, and file and print services.
+You'll also find capsule summaries of ongoing technology projects, including our computer lease program, hydraulic project management system (HPMS), contracts and project system (CAPS), and more.